Home » Posts tagged 'economic growth' (Page 2)

 Beware Fireworks As Italy’s Budget Resubmission Deadline Looms

-With stocks in Europe attempting a modest relief rally after yesterday’s sharp selloff, traders remain on edge over political developments as today is the deadline for Italy’s cabinet to resubmit their budget proposal after the EC requested a new fiscal plan.
-Virtually nobody expects any material changes, especially with Il Sole reporting this morning that Italy will maintain its 2019 deficit target at 2.4% of GDP and could alter the 2019 GDP growth rate of 1.5%
+Beware Fireworks As Italy’s Budget Resubmission Deadline Looms With stocks in Europe attempting a modest relief rally after yesterday’s sharp selloff, traders remain on edge over political developments as today is the deadline for Italy’s cabinet to resubmit their budget proposal after the EC requested a new fiscal plan.
+Virtually nobody expects any material changes, […]

 Global GDP Still Propped Up By A Massive Amount Of Debt

-While the government agencies and economists continue to publish strong GDP figures, they seem to overlook how much debt it took to produce that growth.
+Global GDP Still Propped Up By A Massive Amount Of Debt While the government agencies and economists continue to publish strong GDP figures, they seem to overlook how much debt it took to produce that growth.
 Or should I say, the “supposed growth.”
-The days of adding one dollar of debt to get one dollar of GDP growth have been long gone for more than 40 years.
-And, as global debt has increased, it has forced governments to lower interest rates.
+The days of adding one dollar of debt to get one dollar […]

 Is The Long-Anticipated Crash Now Upon Us?